ptrooms/openhab-distro/README.md

 For further Information please refer to our homepage [www.openhab.org](http://www.openhab.org).

+Note: Openhab R2.4.0+ based on EclipseSmartHome is archived and no longer supported.
+Teh information here is as-is used to reconstruct things.

 ## openHAB 2 Distribution

 openHAB 2 is the successor of [openHAB 1](https://github.com/openhab/openhab/wiki).
 It is an open-source solution based on the [Eclipse SmartHome](https://www.eclipse.org/smarthome/) framework.
 It is fully written in Java and uses [Apache Karaf](http://karaf.apache.org/) together with [Eclipse Equinox](https://www.eclipse.org/equinox/) as an OSGi runtime and bundles this with [Jetty](https://www.eclipse.org/jetty/) as an HTTP server.
 For the latest snapshot builds, please see to our [jenkins job](https://ci.openhab.org/job/openHAB-Distribution/).

 ## Getting Started